odea-project/qAlgorithms/report/discussion_tests.md

 series.
 The resulting graphs allowed a visual distinction between different groups of data, as well as the identification of potential outliers within groups.
-These methods can be used for (limited) applications where the question of broad sample similarity arises and demonstrate the utility of the chosen process statistics.
+These methods can be used for (limited) applications where the question of broad sample similarity arises and demonstrate the general utility of the chosen process statistics.
+This puts a future research focus on deriving insights from high-resolution mass spectra that is not related to specific features or components, but rather their distribution and relations.

-# Abbreviations and definitions:
+# Abbreviations and Definitions:
 * NTS - Non-Target Screening
 * (HR)MS - (High Resolution) Mass Spectrometry
 * m/z, mz - Mass to Charge Ratio